Artem Korobenko Profile Picture

 Biography

-Dr. Artem Korobenko is an Associate Professor in the Department of Mechanical and Manufacturing Engineering at the University of Calgary where he leads the Computational Fluids and Structural Mechanics Group (CFSMgroup).
-He received his PhD from the University of California San Diego in 2014.
-His research focuses on the development of high-fidelity multidisciplinary methods for the analysis and design of complex systems in aerospace and marine engineering using large-scale computing.
-He actively collaborates with industries, governmental agencies, and academic institutions worldwide.
-He is a founding member and treasurer of the Canadian Association for Computational Science and Engineering, and Member-at-Large of the USACM TTA on Computational Fluid Dynamics and Fluid-Structure Interaction.
-He is also a founding member and co-director of the University of Calgary Aerospace Network, and he is a recipient of the Fulbright Scholarship.
-Artem is the main organizer and the conference chair for the 16th World Congress on Computational Mechanics which will be held in 2024 in Vancouver, Canada.
+Dr. Artem Korobenko is an Associate Professor in the Department of Mechanical and Manufacturing Engineering at the University of Calgary.
+He holds a Schulich Research Chair and leads the Computational Fluids and Structural Mechanics Group (CFSMgroup).
+Dr. Korobenko earned his PhD in 2014, followed by a postdoctoral position (2015-2016), both at the University of California San Diego.
+His research focuses on the development of multi-fidelity computational methods for the analysis and design of complex systems in aerospace, wind and marine engineering using large-scale computing.
+A Fulbright Alumni and Alexander von Humboldt Fellowship recipient, Dr. Korobenko is a founding member and current president of the Canadian Association for Computational Science and Engineering, as well as a Member-at-Large of the USACM Technical Thrust Area on Computational Fluid Dynamics and Fluid-Structure Interaction.
+He is also a founding member and co-director of the University of Calgary Aerospace Network.

 Research